alvarogaiotti/Squeezer/README.md

 Now... the project grew a bit and I'm now trying to turn this into a full fledged crate that can back some decent software.

-### Goals&Ideas:
+### Goals & Ideas:
-- [ ] Create safe wrappers for all the DDS library (in progress)
+- [x] Create safe wrappers for all the DDS library
-- [ ] Find a better way to store shapes for a hand:
+- [x] Find a better way to store shapes for a hand
-- [ ] Implement simulation of bridge situations
+- [x] Implement simulation of bridge situations
 - [ ] Implement analysis of player performance

-I'll add ideas and goals while I come up with them.
+Now I'm thinking about creating some binaries to do a limited work, like a clone of Leadsolver by Andrew Lee or a performance analysis tool.